-Use a Secondary Cut And Paste Function to Avoid Overwriting Clipboard Contents
+Use a Secondary Cut And Paste Function to Avoid Overwriting Clipboard Contents on Mac

 - Control+K cuts the content

 - Control+Y pastes the content